-The ‘Instrument of Surrender’ that concluded World War 2 was signed at Reims at 02:41 Central European Time (CET) on 7 May 1945.
+The ‘Instrument of Surrender’ that concluded the end of hostilities of World War 2 was signed at Reims at 02:41 Central European Time (CET) on 7 May 1945.
 The signing took place in a red brick schoolhouse, the Collège Moderne et Technique de Reims which served as the Supreme Headquarters Allied Expeditionary Force.
 It was to take effect at 23:01 (one minute after midnight BST) on 8 May, giving the Axis powers a 48 hour grace period to communicate the armistice to various outlying military units.

 Amongst these units were the U-Boats still operational in Norwegian, North Atlantic and Arctic waters.
 Over a period of twelve days, thirty-three U-Boats made their way to the designated surrender point, the isolated Loch Eriboll in Sutherland.